 In certain spaces, people from underrepresented groups may feel the need to subtly adjust their behaviour, the way they speak, the clothes they wear, or even their body language.
-This is known as code-switching which was a term originally created to refer to the way we speak1, whilst more common amongst ethnic minority people, it can be experienced by all underrepresented groups.
+This is known as code-switching which was a term originally created to refer to the way we speak1.
+Whilst more common amongst ethnic minority people, it can be experienced by all underrepresented groups.

 In other words, code-switching is a way of toning down your authentic self and deciding what self to bring to work today because you are aware of being judged.
 Essentially, you are toning down some of the most obvious elements which associate you with your community so you can fit into your surroundings2.

 For example, if you are a black woman working in an office with predominantly white colleagues, you may shift your behaviours to accommodate the norms of white culture values and even change the way you look.
-The most pertinent example of this is race-based hair discrimination where black women are 1.5 times more likely to be sent home or know a black woman sent home because of her hair in the USA because it doesn’t purport to perceived white beauty standards3.
+The most pertinent example of this is race-based hair discrimination where black women are 1.5 times more likely to be sent home or know a black woman sent home because of her hair in the USA because it doesn’t conform to perceived white beauty standards3.

 Also, you may speak to a potential employer differently than a close friend or family member, so you would switch from speaking casually to professionally in certain situations.
 For many African Americans, they are careful to switch the way they speak to a more academic vocabulary in any interactions with a police officer4.